What is a site move?

 As a site owner or webmaster, it is possible that at some point you'll want to move your site to a different URL or different infrastructure.
 This section covers the different scenarios of site moves and gives you tips about how to prepare, implement, and monitor the move.

-Only the underlying infrastructure serving the website is changed without any visible changes to the URL structure.
-Here, you might move
+The underlying infrastructure serving the website is changed, but there are no visible changes to the URL.
+For example, if you move

 www.example.comto a different hosting provider while keeping

-www.example.comas the same URL structure for your site.
+www.example.comas the same root URL for your site.

-To change the configuration of how your site serves mobile and desktop users, see Smartphone Site Move Guidelines on our developer's site.
+To change how your site serves mobile versus desktop users, see the mobile-friendly site design guide.

 - Split your move into smaller steps.